TRAVEL GUIDE TO ANDROS

 Are you ready to explore the enchanting Andros island?

 PHOTOS OF ANDROS / SHARE YOUR EXPERIENCES

-Discover the best things to do in Andros!
-From Andros sightseeing to activities and from Andros tours to restaurants, we give you the best recommendations for the ultimate Andros holidays experience!
+Discover the highlights of Andros!
+From sightseeing to activities and from tours to restaurants, we give you the best recommendations for the ultimate holiday experience!

 Chora is a beautiful village with combined Cycladic and Neoclassical architecture.
 Located on the eastern side of the island, it gives great views to the Aegean Sea.

 Batsi is the most tourist village in Andros.
 Many sandy beaches are located in close distance to Batsi as well as the main port of the island, Gavrio.